TL;DR

 TrustedForm Retain is our solution that enables you to store a record of the events leading to a lead’s creation.
 This ensures that a certificate is then stored in your account, providing you with concrete proof of what happened.

-This is an example of a TrustedForm certificate.
-Inside, you can see all the essential data about the lead, such as when it was created, how long they were on the page, and their IP address.
+Inside a TrustedForm Certificate, you can see all the essential data about the lead, such as when it was created, how long they were on the page, and their IP address.
 This ensures you have confidence that the lead was represented accurately when you purchased it.

 One of the most exciting features is the Session Replay.
 This isn’t just a static picture; it’s a detailed recreation of the lead’s interaction on the website.
 You can watch every step, from filling out the form to giving consent, ensuring transparency and accuracy.